nys99/QueueIt/README.md

 # QueueIt

-Before spotify group queues existed, QueueIt was created to allow Spotify iOS users to join and control a joint queue.
+Before spotify group queues existed, QueueIt was created to allow Spotify iOS users to join and control a joint Spotify queue.